 Sec.
-1 The System Private-Fund Development.
+1. The System Private-Fund Development.

-- 1.1 Responsibilities of the Board and Administrative Officials of the System in Private-Fund Development.-- - 1.11 Among the most important responsibilities of the Board are those of establishing policies and procedures by which the developmental needs of the System and its component institutions can be determined and of directing vigorous efforts to attract private-fund support for meeting these needs. - 1.12 The Chancellor is to serve as the Chief Executive Officer for Fund Development and as the agent of the Board for the discharge of development responsibilities. - 1.121 The Chancellor shall define for the Board, at periodic intervals, descriptions of current and future needs, as determined by the institutional heads and System Administration, taking into account such needs as the System Development Advisory Council and each component institution development board may have recommended. - 1.2 Responsibilities and Duties of the System Development Advisory Council: - 1.21 The System Development Advisory Council is the group responsible for advising the Chancellor on all private-fund development for the System. - 1.22 The System Development Advisory Council shall advise the Chancellor on policies to govern activities for cultivating and securing private funds for the System and its component institutions. - 1.23 In the absence of unusual circumstances, no major privatefund development effort or decision, not covered by previously adopted regulations of the Board, shall be recommended by the Chancellor to the Board without prior advice thereon from the System Development Advisory Council and the component institution development board, which advice shall be transmitted to the Board.
+- 1.1 Responsibilities of the Board and Administrative Officials of the System in Private-Fund Development. - 1.11 Among the most important responsibilities of the Board are those of establishing policies and procedures by which the developmental needs of the System and its component institutions can be determined and of directing vigorous efforts to attract private-fund support for meeting these needs. - 1.12 The Chancellor is to serve as the Chief Executive Officer for Fund Development and as the agent of the Board for the discharge of development responsibilities.
+The Chancellor shall define for the Board, at periodic intervals, descriptions of current and future needs, as determined by the institutional heads and System Administration, taking into account such needs as each component institution development board may have recommended.

+Sec.
+2. The Development Board of a Component Institution for Private-Fund Development.